Some of the tabs described in this article might not be available in your installation of Creative Cloud desktop app.

 We do not recommend uninstalling the Creative Cloud desktop app.
 But if you must uninstall it, see Uninstall the Creative Cloud desktop app.

 You can download, install, and update your apps from the Apps tab of the Creative Cloud desktop app.
 You can also browse apps by popularity, category, and version to discover new apps.
-For more information, see Download your Creative Cloud apps.
+For more information, see Download and install your Creative Cloud apps.

 To download mobile apps on your mobile device, visit the Mobile apps catalog.